fujitsu/xbyak_aarch64/README.md

 You can copy the address stored in "Label" instance by using assignL function.

 ```
-LabelAArch64 L1,L2,L3;
+Label L1,L2,L3;
 ....
-L_aarch64(L1);               // JIT code address of this position is stored to L1.
+L(L1);               // JIT code address of this position is stored to L1.
 ....
-L_aarch64(L2);               // JIT code address of this position is stored to L1.
+L(L2);               // JIT code address of this position is stored to L1.
 ....
 if (flag) {
 assignL(L3,L1);      // The address stored in L1 is copied to L3.